loodv002/portfolio-for-graduate/imageDupChecker/README.md

 # Image Duplicate Checker

-This application focuses on speeding up the process of determining whether or not an image exists in the databasae.
+This application focuses on speeding up the process of determining whether or not an image exists in the database.
 This application will work properly even if the image file has been compressed, scaled, resized, or had its aspect ratio changed.
 However, it won't consider two images the same if they have been cropped, or had their color significantly altered.

 > Note that the application returns candidate images based on abstract infomation (see algorithm section for details).
 Image comparasion methods should still be employed to determine whether a candidate matches target image.